CarloDePieri/odk_servermanager_docs/docs/source/usage.rst

 =====
 Here you can find detailed instructions on how to create and maintain an ODKSM server instance.

-First of all you need to ensure the tool is correctly :doc:`installed <installation>`.
+First of all make sure the tool is correctly :doc:`installed <installation>`.

 Create a server instance
 ^^^^^^^^^^^^^^^^^^^^^^^^
-To create your first instance you will need to fill in the config file ``config.ini`` that can be found in the root directory of this tool.
+Begin by filling in the config file ``config.ini`` that can be found in the root directory of the tool.

-.. note:: We recommend to never modify files directly in the tool directory: it will be easier to update the tool.
+.. note:: It's recommend to never modify files directly in the tool directory: it will be easier to update the tool.

-    Prepare a custom instance folder and copy the ``config.ini`` and ``ODKSM.bat`` files there, instead!
-    You then need to edit ``ODKSM.bat`` and set the variable ``ODKSM_FOLDER_PATH`` to the tool root folder.
+    Prepare a custom instance folder and copy the ``config.ini`` and ``ODKSM.bat`` files there; after that, edit ``ODKSM.bat`` and set the variable ``ODKSM_FOLDER_PATH`` to the tool root folder.

-The default_ ``config.ini`` is thoroughly documented and you can also find all supported fields descriptions in the :doc:`config.ini documentation <config>`.
+The default_ ``config.ini`` is thoroughly documented and all supported fields descriptions can also be found in the :doc:`config.ini documentation <config>`.

-Fields in the ``config`` and ``bat`` sections will be used to fill in templates for the ``serverConfig.cfg`` (the file that will be passed with the -config flag to the server) and ``run_server.bat`` (the bat that will be used to launch the instance).
+Fields in the ``config`` and ``bat`` sections will be used respectively to fill in templates for the ``serverConfig.cfg`` (the file that will be passed with the -config flag to the server) and ``run_server.bat`` (the bat that will be used to launch the instance).

 Fields from the ``ODKSM`` section will be used directly by the tool to set paths, mods and keys, amongst other things.

-.. note:: You can specify user mods as a list in the config with the :option:`user_mods_list <ODKSM user_mods_list>`
+.. note:: User mods can be specified as a list in the config with the :option:`user_mods_list <ODKSM user_mods_list>`
-    field or passing the path of a mods preset file created by the Arma 3 Launcher with the :option:`user_mods_preset <ODKSM user_mods_preset>` field.
+    field or by passing the path of a mods preset file created by the Arma 3 Launcher in the :option:`user_mods_preset <ODKSM user_mods_preset>` field.

     Server side mods can be specified only as a list with the :option:`server_mods_list <ODKSM server_mods_list>` field.

-Once you are satisfied with your config file, you may simply drag&drop it on the ``ODKSM.bat`` to launch the tool.
+After editing the config file, simply drag&drop it on the ``ODKSM.bat`` to launch the tool.

 Alternatively, in the shell: